AzamLukman/mcuboot/docs/encrypted_images.md

 ECIES follows a well defined protocol to generate an encryption key.
-There are multiple standards which differ only on which building blocks are used; for MCUboot we settled on some primitives that are easily found on our crypto libraries.
+There are multiple standards which differ only on which building blocks are used; for MCUBoot we settled on some primitives that are easily found on our crypto libraries.
 The whole key encryption can be summarized as:

 * Generate a new private key and derive the public key; when using ECIES-P256